socumbersome/tcore-compiler/README.md

-Instead of presenting formal BNF grammar, please have a look at a (hopefully) exhaustive example and you should quickly get the feel of how to write TCore programs:
+Instead of presenting formal BNF grammar, please have a look at a (hopefully) exhaustive example and you should quickly get the feel of how to write TCore programs (yes, Nil and Cons is built-in! :)):

 <pre>
 type Tree a = Leaf | Node (Tree a) a (Tree a) ;